< View All Policies

 - Completes the customer reference calls.
 Forrester will call or survey the reference customers provided by the vendor.
 If necessary, the analyst will also speak with other customers of the vendor's product or service.
 The goal is to verify the information given by the vendor in the questionnaire and/or collected during the lab evaluation.

 - Developing the Forrester Wave vendor comparison.
-Having completed the data-gathering and fact-checking phases, the analyst finalizes the scale explanations, scores, score explanations, and weightings in each vendor scorecard.
+Having completed the data-gathering and fact-checking phases, the analyst finalizes the scale explanations, scores, and weightings in each vendor scorecard.
 Forrester then develops the vendor comparison scorecard (using our established Forrester Wave tool) that will be published to Forrester.com along with the Forrester Wave report.

 Once we've developed and reviewed all the deliverables, it's time to share the Forrester Wave with the world.
 Before publishing the deliverables, the team: